basejumpa/basejumpa.github.io/docs/blog/2024-08-Modular-React-Redux/index.rst

 I will walk you through the steps needed to configure Redux and manage state effectively in a React application, and discuss the design decisions made to ensure the application is easy to extend and maintain.

+The example is available in the repository `your-app-name <https://github.com/basejumpa/your-app-name>`_.

+.. contents:: Table of Contents
+    :local:
+    :depth: 2

 Requirements
 ************